 Japanese restaurants and cuisine have become popular over the past several decades, but how many of us ever attempt to cook Japanese food?
-Judging by the small number of Japanese recipes in cooking and women's magazines, our guess is that this trend has not yet found its way into many home kitchens.
+Judging by the small number of Japanese recipes in cooking and women's magazines, we guess that this trend has not yet found its way into many home kitchens.

-Which leads us to the theme for this month's Dinner Club menu.
+This leads us to the theme for this month's Dinner Club menu.
 Japanese food is a perfect subject for a dinner club because it will permit your members to explore both the flavors and cooking techniques of this exotic cuisine.
 Even if your club normally prepares recipes ahead of the meal, this is the kind of menu that would be more fun, and tastier, to cook together.
 You can help one another to become familiar with Japanese ingredients and cooking techniques while sipping on Saketinis together.

 Enjoy Many Courses